-The Compliance Officer, or Committee Designee, shall make known to all employees, interns, and volunteers the information that should be included in a complaint or report of suspected noncompliance.
-In submitting any statement alleging noncompliance, Cape Atlantic I.N.K.'s employees, interns, and volunteers should be guided by the following principles:
+The Compliance Officer shall make known to all employees, interns and volunteers the information that should be included in a complaint or report of suspected noncompliance.
+In submitting any statement alleging noncompliance, the Organization's employees, interns and volunteers should be guided by the following principles:

-- Compliance statements should be based upon facts. - Compliance statements should contain a brief explanation of the facts giving rise to the concern, the identities of the directors, officers, supervisors, employees or contractors suspected of being involved, the dates upon which the incidents occurred, the subject area or exposure to risk area believed to be violated, and the date the statement is submitted. - The individual filing a compliance statement may, but need not, include his or her name or any other personally identifiable facts, with the understanding that the ability to fully investigate compliance concerns may be hindered by anonymous reports.

-4. Response to Statements.
+- Compliance statements should be based upon facts. - Compliance statements should contain a brief explanation of the facts giving rise to the concern, the identities of the directors, officers, supervisors, employees or contractors suspected of being involved, the dates upon which the incidents occurred, the subject area or exposure to risk area believed to be violated, and the date the statement is submitted. - The individual filing a compliance statement may, but need not, include his or her name or any other personally identifiable facts, with the understanding that the ability to fully investigate compliance concerns may be hindered by anonymous reports. - 4.
+Response to Statements.

-If the Compliance Officer, or Committee Designee, in consultation with the Compliance Committee and Executive Director where appropriate, determines that a statement submitted alleges noncompliance with any federal or state law or regulation, or any third party health care reimbursement program requirement, or this Compliance Plan, the Compliance Committee and Cape Atlantic I.N.K. will respond in accordance with the following guidelines:
+If the Compliance Officer, in consultation with the Compliance Committee and Executive Director where appropriate, determines that a statement submitted alleges noncompliance with any federal or state law or regulation, or any third party health care reimbursement program requirement, or this Compliance Plan, the Compliance Committee and the Organization will respond in accordance with the following guidelines:

-- a The Compliance Officer, or Committee Designee, in consultation with the Executive Director or Compliance Committee, shall determine when and if Cape Atlantic I.N.K.'s legal counsel should be consulted; - b.
-If retained, Cape Atlantic I.N.K.'s legal counsel will be asked to review the statement and advise Cape Atlantic I.N.K. as to an appropriate course of conduct; - c.
-The Compliance Officer, or Committee Designee, in connection with Cape Atlantic I.N.K.'s legal counsel when appropriate, shall conduct an internal investigation and report the results of the investigation to the Compliance Committee, Executive Committee and, where appropriate, the Board of Trustees;
+a.
+The Compliance Officer, in consultation with the Executive Director or Compliance Committee, shall determine when and if the Organization's legal counsel should be consulted;

+b.
+If retained, the Organization's legal counsel will be asked to review the statement and advise the Organization as to an appropriate course of conduct;

+c.
+The Compliance Officer, in connection with the Organization's legal counsel when appropriate, shall conduct an internal investigation and report the results of the investigation to the Compliance Committee, Executive Committee and, where appropriate, the Board of Trustees;

-- d The Compliance Committee, together with the Compliance Officer, or Committee Designee, and the Executive Director, in consultation with Cape Atlantic I.N.K.'s legal counsel as necessary, shall assess the findings and determine the most appropriate response; - e.
-The appropriate personnel will be notified by the Compliance Officer of the statement, the investigation and Cape Atlantic I.N.K.'s response, and - f.
-The Compliance Officer, or Committee Designee, shall appropriately document these activities.
+d.
+The Compliance Committee, together with the Compliance Officer and the Executive Director, in consultation with the Organization's legal counsel as necessary, shall assess the findings and determine the most appropriate response;

+e.
+The appropriate personnel will be notified by the Compliance Officer of the statement, the investigation and the Organization's response, and f.
+The Compliance Officer shall appropriately document these activities.